Grjótagjá

 Description

-Grjótagjá is a small cave with a thermal spring inside.
+Grjótagjá (Crack in the Rock) is a small cave with a thermal spring inside.
 This place was a popular bathing site until the seventies.
-During the eruptions from 1975 to 1984 the the temperature of the water rose and today bathing is not possible any more.
-But the temperature is slowly sinking, and it is possible that the place will be used for bathing in a few years.
+During the eruptions from 1975 to 1984, the temperature of the water rose and today bathing is not possible any more.
+The water in the cave was very hot, reached more than 60 °C, but it was still possible to visit the cave.